TITANICBHAI/AI-ASSISTANT-INCOMPLETE/replit.md

-# AI Assistant Android Application - Compressed Documentation
+# AI Assistant Android Application

 ## Overview
-The AI Assistant is a comprehensive AI-powered Android application designed to provide advanced assistance across various domains.
-Its core purpose is to integrate cutting-edge AI/ML capabilities, including TensorFlow Lite, voice recognition with emotional intelligence, automated call handling, advanced gaming AI assistance (FPS aim assist, tactical AI, game detection), and educational features like JEE learning and PDF processing.
-The application also incorporates robust security and anti-detection systems, along with real-time screen analysis using OpenCV.
-The long-term vision is to deliver a highly intelligent, adaptive, and versatile AI companion for Android users, pushing the boundaries of mobile AI.
+The AI Assistant is an AI-powered Android application designed to offer advanced assistance through integrated AI/ML capabilities.
+It includes TensorFlow Lite, voice recognition with emotional intelligence, automated call handling, advanced gaming AI assistance (FPS aim assist, tactical AI, game detection), and educational features like JEE learning and PDF processing.
+The application also incorporates robust security, anti-detection systems, and real-time screen analysis using OpenCV.
+The long-term goal is to provide a highly intelligent, adaptive, and versatile AI companion for Android users.

 ## User Preferences
 - Build target: APK for local testing in Android Studio